HOME • SEARCH • EMAIL • ABOUT

 Folkloric

-- Used for coughs, menorrhagia, dysuria and wounds, especially burns and scalds that are slow to heal.
+- Used for persistent coughs, menorrhagia, dysuria and wounds, especially burns and scalds that are slow to heal.

 - Leaves and flowers applied to swellings and skin infections.